 To start out, you'll need to have some sort of shelter—a tent, cabin, RV or even your van or truck.
 Second, you'll need something to sleep on—sleeping bag and pad, a cot or air mattress and blankets or comforters.

 Once you decide on your shelter and sleeping situation, think about eating, which may or may not require cooking utensils.

-Put together your own camping starter kit with our tips and advice on the basic camping gear and equipment you need to go camping for the first time.
+Put together your own camping starter kit with some tried and true tips and advice for the first-timer.

-Why do you need a tent?
+While you may think sleeping out under the stars would be fun, do consider a tent.
 A tent shields you from the wind, sun, and rain.
-A tent protects you from unfriendly outdoor pests like flies, mosquitoes, and noseeums.
+A tent protects you from unfriendly outdoor pests like flies and mosquitoes.

 Sleeping Bags and Sleeping Pads